ankurharitoshneu/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string

+Ans:

+The `runs-on` string specifies the type of machine that the job will run on.
+In this case, `self-hosted` means that the job will run on a self-hosted runner, which is a machine that you manage and configure yourself, rather than using GitHub's hosted runners.

 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?

+Ans:

+The Jest tests run on the main branch when a push is made to the main branch.
+This is specified in the on section of the main.yml file, which triggers the workflow on pushes to the main branch.

 3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?

+Ans:

+The Jest tests run on the deploy branch when a pull request is submitted to the deploy branch.
+This is specified in the on section of the main.yml file, which triggers the workflow on pull requests to the deploy branch.

 Next, create a new workflow yml file that captures the following continuous integration requirement: